testofthings/toolsaf/documentation/VerifyingSecurityStatements.md

 ## Using Tool Data with Toolsaf

-Toolsaf verifies security statements by comparing them to data collected from the system with the [supported tools](Tools.md#list-of-supported-tools) and stored to [batch directory](Tools.md#batch-files-and-directories).
+Toolsaf verifies security statements by comparing them to data collected from the system with the [supported tools](Tools.md#list-of-supported-tools) and stored in a [batch directory](Tools.md#batch-files-and-directories).
 When running a security statement file, tool output is provided to Toolsaf with command-line flags `-r` and `--read`.
 Here's an example:
 ```shell
 python3 product/statement.py -r ../sample-data/product/
 ```
 In this example, we have a directory called `sample-data` ([batch directory](Tools.md#batch-files-and-directories)) which holds the data collected from the system.

 Once a security statement file is run with the tool data, Toolsaf outputs the statement's verification result.
-Here's an edited example to give you an idea what the results look like:
+Here's an edited example to give you an idea of what the results look like:
 ```shell
 $ python3 product/statement.py -r ../sample-data/product/ -s properties
 =======================================================================